SuyogSoti/suyogsoti.github.io/_posts/2017-06-01-welcome-my-website.markdown

 author: "Suyog Soti"
 ---

 To all of you who do not yet know me, my name is Suyog Soti.
 I am a cs student who is specially interested in machine learning and different facets about life.
-This website will go over all of my opinions and interests about the world.
-This is also the website that I will use to vent all of my thoughts.
+This website will go over all of my opinions and interests about the world. <!--excerpt-->This is also the website that I will use to vent all of my thoughts.
 Coincidentally, I am also the sole owner of the site so there is not much you can do about it except for just not listening to what I have to say.
 As much as I want to say "Your Loss", I also want an active discussion about the different discussions that I bring up.
 That being said, I want to rant a bit about Jekyll and its integration unto this website.

 ## The Real Rant